jmspradlin/databricks-lab/README.md

 - A random-string named storage account
 - A random-string named Azure Databricks instance (Standard sku)

 All resources will build in Azure eastus2 region.
-TF code is, for the most part, dry.
+TF code is, for the most part, [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 ## Getting Started
+So you're gonna want a state file.
+This will keep your environment consistent regardless of how many people contribute to it.
+More details below

 ### State file creation
 Create a remote backend state file with the `state` directory.
 The state for the storage account this creates will remain local due to .gitignore properties.